+FBI investigations that target individuals can be very unnerving.
 The FBI has jurisdiction to over violations in over 200 categories in federal law.
-The FBI must protect the United States, internationally, from terrorist attacks, from foreign intelligence operations and espionage, from cyber-attacks and high technology crimes.
+The FBI investigations are usually started to protect the United States, internationally, from terrorist attacks, from foreign intelligence operations and espionage, from cyber-attacks and high technology crimes.
 Criminally, they must fight public corruption at every level, protect civil rights, fight transnational/national criminal organizations and enterprises, fight major while collar crime, and fight significant violent crime.
 Therefore, if they believe that something that a person or people residing in the United States are guilty of being involved with any of the above listed items, they may launch an investigation into the matter.

-WHAT TO DO IF THEY HAVE A SEARCH WARRANT
+FBI INVESTIGATIONS – WHAT IF THEY HAVE A SEARCH WARRANT

 If this situation occurs, it is best to let the FBI agents know that you would like to consult with a lawyer.
 You should state in no uncertain terms that you would only like to speak to the FBI agents in the presence of an attorney—even if this has no immediate effect, it will stop them from asking more questions.
 After the agents have left, sit down and write a short note reminding yourself the questions they asked you, what area they searched, the particular terms of the search warrant if you can remember them and the basic information including the time, date, location, and the agents names.